System of government

 These statutory bodies have been established under their own separate legislation, and are responsible for specific aspects of government administration.
 They include authorities, boards, commissions, committees, councils, corporations, trusts and tribunals.
 Most statutory bodies are administered by boards or committees, and all must report through the responsible Minister on their operations.

-In addition, summaries of each statutory body are contained in the Register of Appointees to Queensland Government Bodies.For information on the Queensland Register of Appointees to Government Bodies please phone (07) 3224 5456
+In addition, you can nominate to serve on a government board, committee or statutory authority.For information on the Queensland Register of Appointees to Government Bodies please phone (07) 3003 9247.